rjagtap090/-Data-Visualization-Analysis-for-Car-Reseller-Dealer/README.md

 ## Overview

 In this project used Alteryx for data cleaning and Qlik Sense for creating impactful dashboards.
-The objective was to improve data accuracy by 20% and apply machine learning techniques for sales trend forecasting, aligning with job requirements for advanced data analysis and visualization.
+The objective was to improve data accuracy by 20% and apply Storytelling techniques for sales trend forecasting, aligning with job requirements for advanced data analysis and visualization.

 ## Features